'Quiet part out loud': Don Lemon says 'the rioting has to stop' ... because it's hurting Dems' poll numbers; Chris Cuomo agrees [video]

 Kudos to Don Lemon for pointing out that Joe Biden needs to speak out forcefully against the violence in Kenosha and other cities around the country and calling for the riots to stop.

-Of course, Lemon’s reasons for needing the riots aren’t quite so noble:
+Of course, Lemon’s reasons for needing the riots to stop aren’t quite so noble:

 “The rioting has to stop… it’s showing up in the polling, it’s showing up in focus groups.”
 Don Lemon pic.twitter.com/xiFsowHbhb